Metals Allergy Testing

 On the day of your scheduled test, report to the Check-In Desk in the Adult Clinic.

-This information has been approved by Lisa Barker, MD (September 2012).
+This information has been approved by Karin A. Pacheco, MD (October 2014).